Analysis: Have the UW Huskies’ playoff hopes been extinguished before they ever took the field?

 And what happened this week was so much worse.

 On Thursday, less than 24 hours after Cal announced that one of its players had tested positive for COVID-19, UW’s season opener was canceled and declared a no-contest.
-Head coach Justin Wilcox stated that Berkeley Public Health’s contact tracing protocols dictated an entire Cal position group remain in quarantine.
+Cal coach Justin Wilcox stated that Berkeley Public Health’s contact tracing protocols dictated an entire position group remain in quarantine.

 “Obviously (it’s a) disappointing day for us,” Wilcox said on Thursday afternoon.
 “I’m sick for our players and feel for them.
 I feel for the guys at Washington.
 Everybody was looking forward to this game.
 Everybody was really excited to play.
 It’s a tough pill to swallow, quite honestly.
 We take the virus seriously and have done so for seven months.”